bol-edu/quantum-inspired_trading/README.md

 ## 1-4 Test Flow
 Preparation:
-* A x86 host installed with a Xilinx Avelon U50 accelrator
+* A local host installed with a Xilinx Avelon U50 accelrator
-* A x86 host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files
+* A remote host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files
 * A QSFPx1-to-SFPx4 cable
-* AAT demo_setup.cfg and Network_setting can be found in Configuration directory
+* AAT demo_setup.cfg and Network_setting can be found in configuration directory

 A reference configuration used by the Xilinx verification team.